 - 3. Protect Association confidential information.
 Confidential information includes Association personnel information, Association member records, disciplinary action against members of the Association, assessment collection information for Association members in default, legal disputes which involve the Association, any matters covered by Attorney-Client privilege for the Association, and any information marked "confidential."
-If Members are unclear as to whether information is confidential, clarification should be sought from the General Manager or a Board liaison to the committee or task force. - 4.
+If Participant Members are unclear as to whether information is confidential, clarification should be sought from the General Manager or a Board liaison to the committee or task force. - 4.
 Ensure accuracy.
-Members may not knowingly misrepresent facts.
+Participant Members may not knowingly misrepresent facts.
 All Association data, records and reports must be accurate and truthful and prepared in a proper manner. - 5.
 Conduct business in accordance with the Committee / Task Force charter.
-Committee and Task Force charters will be adhered to in preparing and posting agendas and noticing meetings.
+Committee and Task Force charters will be adhered to in preparing and posting agendas, and noticing meetings.
 If the Charter is silent, the following guidelines will be followed: - Agendas will be prepared and posted to the Association website at least 3 days in advance - Standing meetings will be posted to the Association website on an annual basis - Special meeting notices, or rescheduled meetings will be posted at least 3 days in advance - Ad hoc subcommittee / task force meetings consisting of less than a quorum are encouraged, but not required, to be posted. - 6.
 Work collaboratively with Association staff.
 Directing staff is the responsibility of the General Manager.
-Members shall not (a) direct Tahoe Donner staff; (b) contact management after hours unless there is an emergency representing a threat of harm to persons or property; (c) harass, threaten or retaliate against employees, vendors, directors, fellow committee members, and owners, whether verbally, physically or otherwise.

-Further, it is not within the scope and authority of any committee or task force to deal with employee complaints.
-If Committee and or task force members are contacted by employees with complaints, the employees shall be instructed to contact senior management or the Board.

-- 7. Work collaboratively with fellow Members.
-Members often volunteer due to personal interest in topic or task at hand.
+Participant Members shall not (a) direct Tahoe Donner staff; (b) contact management after hours unless there is an emergency representing a threat of harm to persons or property; (c) harass, threaten or retaliate against employees, vendors, directors, fellow committee members, and owners, whether verbally, physically or otherwise. - Further, it is not within the scope and authority of any committee or task force to deal with employee complaints.
+If Committee and or task force members are contacted by employees with complaints, the employees shall be instructed to contact senior management or the Board. - 7.
+Work collaboratively with fellow Participant Members.
+Participant Members often volunteer due to personal interest in topic or task at hand.
 With personal interest comes personal opinion, which is as varied as the individuals involved.
-Members will respect and listen to the opinions of others, relying on facts and a focus on the interests of the Association at-large to overcome differences and drive to solutions. - 8.
+Participant Members will respect and listen to the opinions of others, relying on facts and a focus on the interests of the Association at-large to overcome differences and drive to solutions. - 8.
 Act with proper decorum.
-Members must act with respect and dignity and not make personal attacks on others.
-Accordingly, Member must focus on issues, not personalities and conduct themselves with courtesy toward each other and toward employees, managing agents, vendors, members of the Association and all other individuals with whom they may come in contact as part of their Volunteer duties.
-Just as Board decisions must be made in the overall best interest of the Association, so must the analysis, deliberations and recommendations of Committee Members be in the best interests of all Association Members.
+Participant Members must act with respect and dignity and not make personal attacks on others.
+Accordingly, Participant Member must focus on issues, not personalities and conduct themselves with courtesy toward each other and toward employees, managing agents, vendors, and members of the Association and all other individuals with whom they may come in contact as part of their Volunteer duties.
+Just as Board decisions must be made in the overall best interest of the Association, so must the analysis, deliberations and recommendations of Committee

+Members be in the best interests of all Association Members.

+- 8. Participants shall act in accordance with Board decisions and shall not act unilaterally or contrary to the Board's decisions.
 While Members may personally express their disagreement with Association Board decisions, they shall not undermine the Association Board's decisions in their capacity as a Committee member.